 The study encompassed five consecutive semesters of circuits laboratory, and involved students enrolled in a one semester circuits lab coincident with their second semester of a two semester circuits lecture course.
-The laboratory reinforced the theory covered in a two semester circuits course while also teaching test equipment operation and laboratory techniques.
-The ten or more lab sessions, held on a weekly basis during the semester, were designed to reinforce the electric circuits principles presented in the lecture course.
+Ten or more labs were held on a weekly basis during the semester and were designed to reinforce the electric circuits principles presented in the lecture.
 Each lab session contained a pre-laboratory assignment which included a PSpice/OrCAD circuit simulation followed by a laboratory exercise.
 Laboratory exercises involved rudimentary design and analysis of linear (resistive, first and second order) networks, operational amplifiers and diodes and utilized basic electronic laboratory test equipment such as protoboards, function generators, power supplies, oscilloscopes, multimeters and frequency counters.

-In the study students were assigned to work in either two member lab teams or individually in performance of the weekly lab assignments.
-The control group, which comprised the first and last semesters of the study, consisted of two member teams with 30 students in the first and 44 students in the last semester.
-Team members for this group were self-selected.
-The solo group, which occupied the three intervening semesters, consisted of a total of 85 students who worked individually on weekly lab assignments.
-During the control group semesters, laboratory experiments were performed by the traditional two-person lab teams with a single lab report submitted by each team.
-In the solo group semesters, each student performed the laboratory exercises and submitted their own lab reports.
-Students in both the control and solo groups individually completed and submitted the weekly pre-laboratory circuit simulation assignments and pre-lab report.
+Students were assigned to either two member lab teams or to work individually on the weekly lab assignments.
+A random assignment of students to work in pairs or solo each semester was neither practical or feasible.
+Therefore a longitudinal study design was implemented.
+The first and last semesters of the five semester study comprised the control group and included 30 students in the first and 44 students in the last semester.
+During these two semesters, laboratory assignments were performed by the traditional lab teams consisting of two or more students with a single lab report submitted by each team.
+In the second, third and fourth semesters, a total of 85 students performed each laboratory exercise individually and submitted their own lab reports.
+These three intervening semesters constituted the solo group.
+Students in both the control and solo groups individually completed the pre-laboratory circuit simulation assignment and submitted a weekly pre-lab report.